FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

 ![read only content pat](./images/private-read-pat.png)

-To let XCode know how to authenticate itself to access the private release repository, the client needs to create a `.netrc` under their home directory ( that is, `~/.netrc`), with the following content, where `<username>` is the username from which the PAT is generated.
+To let XCode know how to authenticate itself to access the binary in the GitHub Release of the private repository, the client needs to create a `.netrc` under their home directory (that is, `~/.netrc`), with the following content, where `<username>` is the username from which the PAT is generated.